washanhanzi/cargo-appraiser/README.md

       "yanked": "#FF0000",
       "git": "#800080"
   },
-  //the default for dark and highContrast "cargo-appraiser.decorationColor.dark": {
+  // the default for dark and highContrast "cargo-appraiser.decorationColor.dark": {
       "notParsed": "#808080",
       "latest": "#006400",